Dear readers of ADxS.org, please forgive the disruption.

 • Fetus (also brain)15

-• Protection against premature maturation of fetal tissue and consequent developmental activation (also in placenta)
+• Protection against premature maturation of the fetal tissue and the resulting developmental activation (also in the placenta)

 • Ventromedial and paraventricular (PVN) nuclei of the hypothalamus (moderate)13